-Victor Wembanyama Is Turning Down ‘Rich, Million-Dollar Deals’ In Pursuit of Something Greater
+Victor Wembanyama Turned Down ‘Rich, Million-Dollar Deals’ Ahead of the NBA Draft

 Whether you like it or not, professional sports have become a big business.
 For NBA players, financial opportunity is everywhere.
 Between contracts, endorsements, and other licensing deals, it’s easy to make a boatload of money in the blink of an eye.
-Victor Wembanyama, however, isn’t there just yet.
+Victor Wembanyama, however, is taking a different course of action.

 Although the French phenom could have signed on the dotted line in multiple situations — his future is bright enough for brands to be lining up — his camp has made the intentional choice to turn those offers down.
 Instead, they’re preferring to play the long game.